Optimistic limits of the colored Jones polynomials: Geometric structures of the triangulations

 Consider the first potential function for the end point of $I$ in Section \ref{ch32}.
 Direct calculation shows

-where (\ref{eq12}) and (\ref{eq13}) are the product of shape parameters assigned to the edges ${\rm A}_n{\rm B}_n$ and ${\rm B}_n{\rm C}_n$ of Figure \ref{pic9}(a) after collapsing the edge ${\rm D}_n{\rm E}_n$ respectively without or with the collapsing of a horizontal edge.
+where (\ref{eq12}) and (\ref{eq13}) are the products of shape parameters assigned to the edges ${\rm A}_n{\rm B}_n$ and ${\rm B}_n{\rm C}_n$ of Figure \ref{pic9}(a), respectively, after collapsing the edge ${\rm D}_n{\rm E}_n$ without or with the collapsing of a horizontal edge.